azzindani/00_Data_Source/README.md

-Dear Sir / Madam,
+Hi Guys,

+This repository contain datasets that can be use as source to create data analytic, machine learning, or deep learning project.
-You can import the data from this repository to your colab project with the step below.
+You can import this dataset to your project using these methods:

-Thank You
+1.

+Thank You... :) Happy Coding...